-The open heat takes its toll on grills and fire pits.
-This is why heat resistant paint works so well in protecting the surfaces.
+The open heat flames take their toll on grills and fire pits.
+This is why heat-resistant paint works so well in protecting the surfaces.

 Plus, it is durable enough to last for many years even when exposed to the elements.

 These are essentially industrial ovens used to cure a variety of products.

 The high temp enamel spray paint not only resists the heat but also protects the surface from other corrosive elements.

 And it makes the surfaces easier to clean.

 Both commercial and residential ovens used for cooking are prime applications for heat-resistant paint.

 Cooking ranges that have high settings such as broil and grilling will need this type of coating to protect the surface areas.

 9- Steam Pipes:

 Still used in many homes and buildings for heating purposes, steam pipes also generate moisture due to condensation.